-Garlic and honey? it's what fermentation dreams are made of!
+Garlic and honey?
+It's what fermentation dreams are made of!
 Fermented Garlic Honey is one of my first honey ferment projects.
-It's three pantry ingredients that really I've never been a fan of the cold but this delicious garlic honey.
-I'm excited to share this recipe for honey fermented garlic and what you can do with it!
+It's three pantry ingredients that pack a punch!
+I've never been a fan of the cold, but this delicious garlic honey is.
+I'm excited to share this recipe for this delicious honey-fermented garlic and what you can do with it!

 This is a great project to try if you want to get into fermenting that not only allows you to enjoy the benefits of garlic fermented in honey but to preserves garlic and keeps it from spoiling.

 While this wasn't the first project around fermentation (hello, kombucha), it's the one that's stuck with me over the years.
-The result is delicious infused honey and garlic cloves that eventually lose the raw bite.
+The result is delicious fermented honey and garlic cloves, eventually losing the raw bite.

-Fermented honey garlic is an excellent addition to anyone's pantry. it's a simple recipe that's easy to make and can be used as a spread, sweetener, a tasty glaze and so much more.
+Fermented honey garlic is an excellent addition to anyone's pantry.
+It's a simple recipe that's easy to make and can be used as a spread, sweetener, tasty glaze, and so much more.

 People were fermenting their foods for thousands of years.
 Celery and cabbage became sauerkraut and kimchi, and fish was fermented to make fish sauce.
 Fermenting is a great way to preserve extra food, keep them from spoiling, and extend the harvest.
 Fermenting garlic in honey is an ancient preservation method.
 It is also a way to make the garlic taste better.

-This is a honey ferment that combines whole garlic cloves and raw local honey.
+This honey ferment combines whole garlic cloves and raw local honey.
 Some call it "honey infused garlic" or "garlic-infused honey" This fermentation process is one of the oldest in the world.

 Honey fermentation is a process that occurs when the sugars in honey are converted into alcohol by the action of yeast.
 It is a natural process that can occur when honey is stored for an extended period, especially if it needs to be adequately sealed or stored in warm, humid conditions.